truatpasteurdotfr/py36-emda/README.txt

-EMDA version 1.1
+EMDA version 1.1.0
 ===================

-EMDA is a Python and Fortran based module for Electron Microscopy map and model manipulations.
-EMDA was developed in Python3 environment, but it should run in Python2 as well.
+EMDA is a Python library for Electron Microscopy map and model manipulations.
+EMDA was developed in Python3 environment, but it also supports Python2.

 Dependencies